TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-30-ways-i-fucked-up-open-source-code-mock-everything-and-test-units.md

 ## How I Found Out I Failed?

 The story could end here with success final note.
 I turned 0  % coverage to 84 % on a project I never coded before.
 I used mocks and unit test - that's cool and great, right?
-I was not until 2 years later I worked on the code again to experience the real "added" value.
+It wasn't until 2 years later I worked on the code again to experience the real "added" value.
 Without exposing to feedback there is no place to improve.

 <img src="/assets/images/posts/2018/fuckups/before-after.png" class="img-thumbnail">